akka/akka-distributed-workers-scala.g8/docs/src/main/paradox/front-end.md

 1. Schedules 'Tick' messages to itself.
 1. Each 'Tick' message:
    1. Triggers creation of a new 'Work' message.
+   1. Switches to a new 'busy' behavior.
    1. Sends the 'Work' message to the 'Master' actor of a 'back-end' node.
-   1. Switches to a new 'busy' behavior.

 As you can see the `FrontEnd` actor schedules `Tick` messages to itself when starting up. the `Tick` message then triggers creation of a new `Work`, sending the work to the `Master` actor on a `back-end` node and switching to a new `busy` behavior.

 The cluster contains one `Master` actor.
-The `FrontEnd` actor does not need to know the exact location because it sends work to the master using the `ClusterSingletonProxy`.
+The `FrontEnd` actor does not need to know the exact location because it sends work to the `masterProxy` that is a cluster singleton proxy.

 The 'Master' actor can accept or deny a work request and we need to deal with unexpected errors: